Reasons Americans Go to Church and Reasons They Stay Home

 Some Americans admit they go to church for different reasons.
-Here are some of the reasons they go to church.
+Here are some of the reasons they say they go to church regularly.

-- About 2 in 3 go to church because of their kids.
+- About 2 in 3 go to church because of their children.

 - Some people go to church out of obligation.